1. Will I see a physician or a physician’s assistant?

 12. How is SignatureCare Emergency Center different than “urgent care?”

 Urgent care centers are much like doctor’s offices with the exception that they offer extended hours.
-Additionally, these types of facilities are typically staffed with nurses who are not trained in emergency care treatment.
-Our location, on the other hand, is staffed with trained doctors who can handle any type of emergency including emergencies that are life-threatening.
+Additionally, these types of facilities are typically staffed with nurses or doctors who may not be trained in emergency care treatment.
+Our freestanding emergency center, on the other hand, is staffed with board-certified emergency room doctors who can handle any type of emergency including emergencies that are life-threatening.

 13. How does a patient know if SignatureCare Emergency Center accepts my insurance?